-MHS students who have ACT subscores of 19 or higher and a composite of 19 or higher, along with a 3.0 G.P.A., have the privilege of earning college credit through Pellissippi State.
+MHS students who have ACT subscores of 19 or higher (an 18 in English, or a19 in Reading, or a 19 or higher for math or science course), along with an unweighted 3.0 G.P.A., have the privilege of earning college credit through Pellissippi State.
 Students wishing to pursue college credit must meet several criteria.
 Successful completion of a dual enrollment course results in an EPSO.

-DE English Composition I 1010 (with College Credit at Pellissippi State)(1 credit)MHS Code: ENC10DSTN Code: G01H30(1 credit)
+DE English Composition I 1010 (with College Credit at Pellissippi State) MHS Code: ENC10DSTN Code: G01H30

 English Composition I 1010 is the study and practice of expository and persuasive writing.
 Topics include critical reading and writing essays, with emphasis on research, writing processes and effective formatting.
 Students wishing to pursue dual enrollment English will register for English Composition I 1010 in order to meet their high school graduation requirements.
-This is a 3-hour college course and is a level II MHS course, which earns.5 bonus point on the MHS grade point average and 1 bonus point on the MHS grade point average beginning with the class of 2019.
+This is a 3-hour college course and is a level II MHS course, which earns 5 bonus point on the MHS grade point average and 1 bonus point on the MHS grade point average beginning with the class of 2019.
 (Students who score a 4 or 5 on the AP Junior English, Language and Composition Exam will be eligible to receive credit for 1010 and can move on to English Composition 1020.)

-DE English Composition II 1020 (with college credit at Pellissippi State)(1 credit)MHS Code: ENCP1DSTN Code: G01H31(1 credit)
+DE English Composition II 1020 (with college credit at Pellissippi State) MHS Code: ENCP1DS TN Code: G01H31